pixelboiworld/Discord-Tricks-Hacks/README.md

 1: Open your Discord in web browser or in Desktop App.<br />
 2: Press Ctrl+Shift+I on your PC [for mac users can press Opt+command+I]<br />
 3: Active the console tab if not.<br />
-4: Pate the snippets in the console.<br />
+4: Paste the snippets in the console.<br />
 5: Press "Enter" and Run the script.<br />

 <sub><sup>_🎉 This Scripts legitimately gives you client-side stuffs._</sup></sub>